-Note: You need administrator privileges to run ServeRAID Manager.
+Note: You must have administrator privileges to run ServeRAID Manager.

-To run ServeRAID Manager as a standalone application, click Start → Programs → ServeRAID Manager → ServeRAID Manager.
+To run ServeRAID Manager as a stand-alone application, click Start > Programs > ServeRAID Manager → ServeRAID Manager.
 The ServeRAID Manager window opens, as shown in Figure 1 on page 3.

-The ServeRAID Manager window is divided into four primary areas:
+The ServeRAID Manager window is divided into four panes: